Rock and Roll's Greatest Failure: Otway the Movie: Cannes Film Festival

-In May 2013, after further editing, Otway took the film and a group of his fans to the Cannes Film Festival for the film's international debut.
-In order to promote the screening of the movie, Otway's fans dressed up as their hero, donned Otway masks and marched down the Croisette before gathering on the red carpet.
+In May 2013, following further editing, Otway brought the film and a group of fans to the Cannes Film Festival for its international debut.
+To promote the screening, fans dressed as Otway, wore Otway masks, and marched along the Croisette before gathering on the red carpet.

 Theatrical release

-Following the film's success in Cannes, the movie got its theatrical release in June 2013 at Glastonbury Festival and is being shown in selected UK cinemas throughout the summer.
-The film has received positive reviews and has been hailed by critics as warm, engaging and an enjoyable watch.
+After its positive reception at Cannes, the film received a limited theatrical release, premiering at the Glastonbury Festival in June 2013 and screening in selected UK cinemas throughout the summer.
+The film garnered positive reviews, with critics describing it as warm, engaging, and enjoyable.